Exploring neutrino interactions in light of present and upcoming galaxy surveys: Effect of neutrino interactions on full shape galaxy power spectra

 where $\rho_{\rm tot}$ represents the total radiation energy density, and $R_\nu$ is the fractional energy density of free-streaming neutrinos.
 In the standard $\Lambda$CDM model, free-streaming neutrinos make up approximately $41 \%$ of the total radiation energy density \cite{Lesgourgues:2013sjj,Bashinsky:2003tk,Dolgov:2002wy}.
 The difference in the evolution of the potentials in Eq.~(\ref{eq:anisotropic}) affects the growth of matter fluctuations in subsequent evolution history of our universe.

-Neutrino interactions modify the gravitational potentials by suppressing the anisotropic stress term $\sigma_\nu$, leading to $\phi-\psi \approx 0$, thereby affecting the growth of dark matter fluctuations in different scales.
+Neutrino interactions modify the difference in the gravitational potentials, by suppressing the anisotropic stress term $\sigma_\nu$, leading to $\phi-\psi \approx 0$, thereby affecting the growth of dark matter fluctuations in different scales.
 Large scale modes enter the horizon well after neutrino free-streaming and hence remain unaffected by these interactions, evolving as in standard $\Lambda$CDM cosmology.

 On the contrary, modes with $k \sim 10 \, h/{\rm Mpc}$, that enter the horizon while neutrinos are still tightly coupled to the primordial plasma through the corresponding interactions, experience an initial amplitude enhancement due to the amplification of the gravitational potential.
 However, the absence of anisotropic stress also amplifies the magnitude of oscillations in the gravitational potential for these small scales in comparison to $\Lambda$CDM scenario.
 As a result, $\psi$ decays slowly for these modes than $\Lambda$CDM paradigm.
 This results in a damping of dark matter fluctuations and a suppression of the matter power spectrum at these scales.